-You might be a very small business, maybe just one or two people.
-And you’ve been going for a while, but the company just isn’t doing as well as you hoped it would.
+You might be a small business, maybe one or two people.
+You’ve been going for a while, but the company just isn’t doing as well as you hoped.
 You’re working hard, but you’re not sure if you’re doing the right thing.

 Maybe it feels like you’ve been hammering your head against a wall for too long, and you don’t know what to do next.
 Bringing in a business coach for six months gives you some fresh thinking about how to develop the business, plus someone on your side, a trusted friend who has been through this before, to provide the direction and motivation you need.

 Maybe your company is a bit bigger, and you’ve got a few people working for you.
 And you’re feeling the pressure of having to pay the bills and the responsibility of having other people depend on you.

 You want to build the company further, and you know that it’s possible… but you don’t know how.

-Or you feel that you’re a little out of your depth because you’ve never done anything like this before.
+Or you feel a little out of your depth because you’ve never done anything like this before.
 Working with an experienced business coach means that you’ve got someone on your side.
 And they have been on this journey before, or at least something similar, so they can give you the right advice about what to do next.

 You might have a completely different set of reasons for wanting to work with a coach.
 That’s fine; a good business coach will be able to adjust to a different set of circumstances.